 Knowing whether our bodies are able to absorb the supplements we swallow is fundamental.
 Lately, we have learned a lot about bioavailability – and how to spot it.

 “Yes, but do they actually do anything?” – the first question we ask when someone tells us about the new supplement they’re taking.
-Yet we rarely use the same measure for skin creams or haircare – just twist the lid of a new serum or moisturiser and you’re already envisaging your skin’s incoming glow.
-Why don’t we feel that same optimism for supplements – and is our cynicism justified?
+Where is the optimism?
+And is our cynicism justified?

 In a word, yes.

-First, there’s the distinct lack of scientific evidence published on supplements, but also there’s the unnerving fact that there is no autonomous governing body in place to hold supplement brands accountable.
-Most of us will take supplements to fill in the nutritional gaps in our diets, only here’s the kicker: multivitamins have never been proven to work, and nor have fish oils, and these two make up the largest proportion of the industry.
-So, it falls to us to assume the role of savvy consumer and understand how and what, the body can absorb.
+There’s a distinct lack of scientific evidence published on supplements, and there is also no autonomous governing body in place to hold supplement brands accountable.
+Most of us will take supplements to fill in the nutritional gaps in our diets, only here’s the kicker: multivitamins have never been proven to work, nor have fish oils, and these two make up the largest proportion of the industry.
+So, it falls to us to assume the role of savvy consumer and understand how and what the body can absorb.

-As you’d expect, this makes patented ingredients very expensive and why many nutraceutical brands shy away from using them for fear of eroding profit margins.
-To give an idea, turmeric as an organic ingredient costs £1 per kilogram, but HydroCurc®, the world’s most bioavailable and patented version, is £300 per kilo.
+As you’d expect, this makes patented ingredients very expensive.
+Many nutraceutical brands shy away from using them as a result, for fear of eroding profit margins.
+To give an idea, turmeric as an organic ingredient costs £1 per kilogram, but HydroCurc® - the world’s most bioavailable and patented version - is £300 per kilo.
 But if you scrimp and stick to off-the-peg turmeric, you don’t get any of the benefits.
 “The turmeric industry is worth hundreds of billions of dollars, but the truth is that turmeric is a placebo and you’ll never get an active level into your plasma to have an anti-inflammatory effect because it’s not absorbed by the body,” explains Goff.
 “Some companies put black pepper in to increase the bioavailability of turmeric.
 This works to a certain extent, but still not enough to have an anti-inflammatory effect.”

 Your social feeds are likely filled with ads for new collagen pills, drinks and droplets, but can you pop a collagen capsule and it travel seamlessly to your skin to plump out wrinkles?
 Unsurprisingly, no. “We don't know how collagen actually works.
 When you consume collagen, all of those amino acids in the collagen protein powder go into an amino acid pool in the body and the body decides what it's actually going to do with it,” says Dana James.
 “So no one can say that the collagen is specifically improving their hair, skin or nails because your body may decide it’s needed for neurotransmitters instead.”